Breast Cancer Awareness for Seniors

 Early detection

 When discussing breast cancer awareness for seniors, it is important to mention the screening process.
-While it certainly isn’t fun, regular screenings help detect the disease easier.
+While it certainly isn’t fun, regular screenings help detect the disease more easily.
 When caught early, breast cancer has a 99% five-year survival rate.
 The longer it goes on, the more dangerous it is.

 So, do not skip a scheduled exam.
 Women over 55 should have a mammogram every two years.
 Those with a family history may need to have them more often as prescribed by their doctors.
 MRIs may be used for those with higher risks.
 You should also regularly examine your breasts for any changes in shape, color, or feeling.
 This will help you detect changes and report them to a doctor sooner.